himanshu2347x/CollabCode/README.md

-# SwapCode
+# CollabCode

-SwapCode is a real-time collaborative code editor that allows multiple users to write and edit code together in the same room.
+CollabCode is a real-time collaborative code editor that allows multiple users to write and edit code together in the same room.
 It was built using React.js, Node.js, and Socket.io.

 ## Features